 All waters shall be maintained free of toxic substances in concentrations that produce detrimental physiological responses in human, plant, animal, or aquatic life.

-Each Regional Water Board basin plan has a narrative water quality objective for toxicity similar to the above.
+Each Regional Water Board Basin Plan has a narrative water quality objective for toxicity similar to the above.
 The narrative water quality objective is evaluated by selecting an appropriate numeric evaluation guideline, in accordance with section 6.1.3 of the Listing Policy.
 See Table 3-7: Summary of Evaluation Guidelines used for Cyanotoxins, below.

 To evaluate attainment of the REC-1 beneficial use, multiple evaluation guidelines were considered for microcystins, anatoxin, and cylindrospermopsin.
 The CCHAB Network Trigger Levels are divided into three risk-based tiers: Caution (Tier 1), Warning (Tier 2), and Danger (Tier 3).
 Swimming is prohibited at the Warning level.
 For anatoxin and cylindrospermopsin, the CCHAB Warning levels were used as evaluation guidelines to determine impairment.
 As an additional level of review, cyanotoxin data were also compared to the CCHAB Caution levels.
 Waterbodies where the cyanotoxin levels exceeded the Caution levels but were below the Warning levels were further evaluated to determine if additional data or information for the waterbody were available that would warrant an impairment recommendation, per section 3.11 of the Listing Policy.
 Waterbodies where cyanotoxin levels were below the CCHAB Caution levels were not determined to be impaired.
 Saxitoxin data were not evaluated for REC-1 beneficial use attainment due to the lack of an applicable evaluation guideline; however, saxitoxin data we evaluated for MUN beneficial use attainment as described below.